Laura Piacentini

 Teaching Interests

-Laura has taught Criminology for nearly thirty years and over this time, she has developed expertise across a wide range of criminological subject areas at UG and PG levels and has supervised dozens of post-graduate students in Criminology.
+Laura has taught Criminology for nearly thirty years, developing expertise across a wide range of subjects at both undergraduate and postgraduate levels and supervising numerous postgraduate students.

 Research Interests